DrabWeb/Komikan/README.md

 <img src="https://raw.githubusercontent.com/DrabWeb/Komikan/master/Screenshots/Collection Management.png"></img>

 > * Import single or multiple Manga at once
-> * Supports ZIP, RAR, CBZ and CBR
+> * Supports ZIP, RAR, CBZ, CBR and Folders of images
 > * Grid and List views
 > * Set Series, Artist, Writer, Tags, Group, Favourite and mark as l-lewd... on import
 > * Edit any of the above after import(Either one at a time or by groups)